mfisherman/docker/clang-upc/README.md

 # clang-upc
-The Docker image `clang-upc` relies on Ubuntu 20.04 and contains Clang Unified Parallel C (Clang UPC).
+The Docker image `clang-upc` relies on Ubuntu 20.04 and contains Clang Unified Parallel C (Clang UPC) version 3.9.1-2.
 It allows you to build and run your UPC programs in a docker container without the need to install Clang UPC on your machine.

 ## Tools